BizTalk DevOps: Monitor your BizTalk environment using PowerShell –Monitoring Ports (Stopped/disabled/unelisted) with Auto-Healing capabilities

 A mail notification will be sent only if this scripts find any receive location or send port in a non-conform situation.

-This sample will demonstrate how can you easily create a script with a set of conditions to be able to monitor and to automatically fix the receive locations and send ports to the desired state:
+This sample will demonstrate how you can easily create a script with a set of conditions to be able to monitor and to automatically fix the receive locations and send ports to the desired state:

-• “Enable” for receive locations
+• “Enable” for receive locations.

-• “Started” for send ports
+• “Started” for send ports.

 This script allows you to set:

-• Set your email notification settings
+• Set your email notification settings:

-Set mail variables
+##Set mail variables

 [STRING]$PSEmailServer = "mySMTPServer" #SMTP Server.

-[STRING]$SubjectPrefix = "Port status - "
+[ST RING]$SubjectPrefix = "Port status - "

 [STRING]$From = "biztalksupport@mail.pt"